cornelius-sevald/pmph-assignments/wa3/report.md

-version with `GPU 02` having speedups of ~29.56 and ~83.45 over the block-tiled and naive versions respectively. `GPU 04` is much faster with the naive and block-tiled kernels but is actually slower with the block+register tiled kernel than `GPU 02` which is very surprising.
+version with `GPU 02` having speedups of ~29.56 and ~83.45 over the block-tiled and naive versions respectively. `GPU 04` is much faster with the naive and block-tiled kernels but is actually slower with the block+register tiled kernel than `GPU 02` and `GPU 03` which is very surprising.
 It might in part be because more people where using the device at the same time (I checked with the `who` command) but that is probably only a small factor.

-By preforming the extra levels of strip-mining on the loops we are able to interchange them to out liking and unroll the hot loops that do all of the reading and writing to memory which can lead to significant performance gain.
+By preforming the extra levels of strip-mining on the loops we are able to interchange them to our liking and unroll the hot loops that do all of the reading and writing to memory which can lead to significant performance gain.